 Under the Company's EVA Incentive Plan, bonus awards in excess of a specified cap in any year are retained and paid out over the three subsequent years, subject to reduction or elimination by deteriorating financial performance or subject to forfeiture if the participant voluntarily resigns from employment with the Company or is terminated for cause before the retained amount is paid.
 Historically, the Company has expensed the full amount of the retained bonus in the year in which it was determined.
-As a result of a review of this treatment, the Company has determined the retained bonus should be expensed across the three-year service period rather than fully expensed in the year it is determined.
+As a result of a review of this treatment, the Company has determined that the retained bonus should be expensed across the three-year service period rather than fully expensed in the year it is determined.

-Following is a summary of the effects of this correction on the Company's Condensed Consolidated Balance Sheets, Condensed Consolidated Statements of Operations, Condensed Consolidated Statements of Comprehensive Income and Condensed Consolidated Statements of Cash Flows as of and for the three months ended May 4, 2013 and April 28, 2012.
-The effects of the restatement also reflect corrections of other immaterial errors related to income taxes and earnings per share.
-The corrections had no impact on total revenues or total cash flow for the restated periods and had no impact on the Company's compliance with debt covenants in any period presented.
+Following is a summary of the effects of corrections on the Company's Condensed Consolidated Balance Sheets, Statements of Operations, Statements of Comprehensive Income and Statements of Cash Flows for the three and nine months ended October 27, 2012.
+The corrections had no impact on total revenues or total cash flows for the restated periods and had no impact on the Company's compliance with debt covenants in any period presented.